 - A strong pricing team, including leadership (e.g., a named “Pricing Czar”) to provide clear ownership

 - Clear processes and governance (e.g., pricing committee) to accelerate strategic pricing decision-making and consistent pricing strategy over time

 - Effective tools to ensure reliable pricing data and effective, timely reporting

-- Enhanced pricing analytics to improve decision making and get better (and faster) signals of changing conditions, including trends in sales, win/loss performance, competitor actions and pricing, supply-chain, and end markets
+- Enhanced pricing analytics to improve decision making and get better (and faster) signals of changing conditions, including trends in sales, win/loss performance, competitor actions and pricing, supply chain, and end markets

 The way ahead

-Effective pricing strategy can be a critical tool for companies’ broader approach in dealing with a volatile market environment.
+Effective pricing strategy can be a critical tool for companies’ broader approach to dealing with a volatile market environment.
 A proactive pricing approach guided by longer-term positioning and a clear plan for pricing in a downturn can help companies respond to uncertainty, deepen customer relationships and position themselves for sustained leadership in the market.